breatheco-de/content/src/content/lesson/what-is-jquery-vs-javascript.md

 ---
-title: "Learn What is Jquery: Jquery vs Javascript"
+title: "Learn The Difference: Jquery vs Javascript"

 subtitle: "Hey guys its time to know more about what is Jquery, at the end you will be the judge and decide which one will you use (Jquery vs Javascript)"